 Depending on which kit you choose, you can test for more than 200 items.
-Its premium test kit, which costs approximately $149, also includes a 30-minute phone call with a nutritional therapist to discuss next steps after you receive your test results.
-Yorktest doesn’t have an online portal, your results are sent to you via email a few days after you send in your sample back.
-And a customer care team is available for guidance every step of the way.
+The premium test kit costs approximately 180 British Pounds.
+You can also book a 30-minute consultation with a nutritionist for about 40 British Pounds to discuss the next steps after you receive your test results.
+Yorktest doesn’t have an online portal, so your results are sent to you via email a few days after you send in your sample back.
+A customer care team is available for guidance every step of the way.

 At-home food sensitivity kits can provide a terrific place to start when it comes to eliminating trigger foods and navigating life with sensitivities.
 That said, these results should always be taken with a grain of salt and utilized in tandem with discussion and possible further testing with your doctor.

 An at-home food sensitivity test is perfect for the person who has a sneaking suspicion something they are ingesting on the regular is giving them trouble.
 Ultimately, the test you choose will depend on your personal needs and budget.